Xilinx/mlir-aie/programming_examples/basic/passthrough_pykernel/README.md

 1. The compute tile acquires this input data in "object" sized (`1024`) blocks from "of_in" and copies them to another output "object" it has acquired from "of_out".
 A scalar kernel defined via a Python fucntion is invoked on the Compute Tile's AIE core to copy the data from the input "object" to the output "object".
 1. After the copy is performed, the Compute Tile releases the "objects", allowing the DMAs (abstracted by the object FIFO) to transfer the data back to host memory and copy additional blocks into the Compute Tile,  "of_out" and "of_in" respectively.

 It is important to note that the Shim Tile and Compute Tile DMAs move data concurrently, and the Compute Tile's AIE Core also processes data concurrently with the data movement.
-This is made possible by expressing depth `2` in declaring, for example, `object_fifo("in", ShimTile, ComputeTile2, 2, line_ty)` to denote ping-pong buffers.
+This is made possible by expressing `default_depth` is `2` when constructing the `ObjectFifo`, for example, `ObjectFifo(line_ty, default_depth=2)` to denote ping-pong buffers.
+By default, the depth is `2` in recognition of this common pattern.

 ## Design Component Details

-### AIE Array Structural Design
+### AIE Array Structural Alternative Design

 This design performs a memcpy operation on a vector of input data.
 The AIE design is described in a Python module as follows: